jina-ai/jina/docs/fundamentals/document/document-api.md

 text ﻿The Project Gutenberg eBook of Pride and Prejudice, by Jane Austen

-This eBook is for the use of anyone anywhere in the United States and most other parts of the wor
+This eBook is for the use of anyone anywhere in the United States and most other parts of the world.
 ```
 ````